huggingface/optimum-executorch/README.md

 - [Whisper](https://huggingface.co/openai/whisper-tiny): OpenAI's `Whisper` and its variants

 *📌 Note: This list is continuously expanding.
 As we continue to expand support, more models will be added.*

-## Supported Optimizations

-### Custom Operators
-Supported using [custom SDPA](https://github.com/pytorch/executorch/blob/a4322c71c3a97e79e0454a8223db214b010f1193/extension/llm/README.md?plain=1#L40) with Hugging Face Transformers, boosting performance by 3x compared to default SDPA, based on tests with `HuggingFaceTB/SmolLM2-135M`.

-### Backends Delegation
-Currently, **Optimum-ExecuTorch** supports the [XNNPACK Backend](https://pytorch.org/executorch/main/backends-xnnpack.html) with [custom SDPA](https://github.com/pytorch/executorch/blob/a4322c71c3a97e79e0454a8223db214b010f1193/extension/llm/README.md?plain=1#L40) for efficient execution on mobile CPUs.

-For a comprehensive overview of all backends supported by ExecuTorch, please refer to the [ExecuTorch Backend Overview](https://pytorch.org/executorch/main/backends-overview.html).

-### Quantization
-We currently support Post-Training Quantization (PTQ) for linear layers using int8 dynamic per-token activations and int4 grouped per-channel weights (aka `8da4w`), as well as int8 channelwise embedding quantization.

-🚀 Stay tuned as more optimizations and performance enhancements are coming soon!

 ## 🛠️ Advanced Usage